 Business card options

-Credit card issuers such as Chase, Visa, Discover, MasterCard, and the Open network at American Express, offer cards specially tailored to owners of small businesses.
-Benefits offered include extra cards for employees, airline miles, gas rebates, rewards points and savings on business supplies.
+Credit card issuers such as Chase, Visa, Discover, MasterCard and the Open network at American Express offer cards tailored to owners of small businesses.
+Many of these cards come with specific benefits that can accrue as users make purchases.
+Some of the most common benefits are extra cards for employees, airline miles, gas rebates, rewards points and savings on business supplies.

-Credit card companies are also offering low or non-existent interest rates on new cards.
-No interest credit cards offer a limited time opportunity to finance your business without paying a penny of interest.
-But, missing a payment due date or not paying off the total before the deal ends could result in hefty interest fees – on the whole balance, not just the remainder of what you owe.
+Credit card companies also offer low or nonexistent interest rates on new cards.
+No-interest credit cards give you a limited-time opportunity to finance your business without paying a penny of interest.
+However, missing a payment due date or not paying off the total before the deal ends could result in hefty interest fees – on the whole balance, not just the remainder of what you owe.

-Personal finance author Eric Tyson said that if a small business owner decides to use a business credit card they should be sure they know what they're getting into.
+Personal finance author Eric Tyson said that, if a small business owner decides to use a business credit card, they should know what they're getting into.

-"Be sure to compare different ones and to understand the interest rates and other financing terms that they carry,” Tyson told BusinessNewsDaily.
+"Be sure to compare different ones and to understand the interest rates and other financing terms that they carry," he said.

-Tyson, who in general is not a fan of using credit cards as a mean of financing a startup, said that if you do get a business credit card you should make sure you segregate its use from your personal credit cards.
+Tyson doesn't recommend using credit cards to finance a startup, but he said that, if you do get a business card, it should remain totally separate from your personal credit cards.
 Mixing personal and business credit purchases makes it difficult to sort through your business expenses at tax time or if you get audited by the IRS.
 Keeping business and personal cards separate will also allow you to take advantage of quarterly and annual statements provided by your credit card company.
 These statements break down your expenses into categories and can be very helpful when you're tracking expenses.

-"We always recommend against credit card usage by our clients to finance their venture as it is a ‘red flag’ for business failure,” John Hunter, a SCORE business counselor, said in an email interview.
-Hunter served in executive and consulting capacities with major domestic and foreign banks in New York City.
+"We always recommend against credit card usage by our clients to finance their venture, as it is a red flag for business failure," said John Hunter, a SCORE business counselor who has served in executive and consulting capacities with major domestic and foreign banks in New York City.

-One way to ensure that you do not overextend your business’ credit card debt is to commit to using only one card.
-Using multiple cards, one after the other to pay all the bills and suppliers, can be financially risky.
+One way to prevent overextending your business's credit card debt is to commit to using only one card.
+Using multiple cards, one after the other, to pay all the bills and suppliers can be financially risky.
 Sticking to one helps maintain a reality check on your credit status and expense tracking.